 On September 14, 2020, we announced that the U.S. Food and Drug Administration (the "FDA") had cleared our Investigational New Drug ("IND") application to allow initiation of human clinical testing.
 On October 13, 2020, we announced that Phase 1 clinical testing had commenced and on February 3, 2021, we announced the preliminary results of the trial.
 The study achieved both its primary and secondary endpoints of safety and immunogenicity, respectively.
 We announced in February 2021 that we would evaluate vaccine candidates that contain just the Spike protein, and different variant-specific vaccines in research.
 After preclinical evaluations (including in non-human primate studies) showed that an improved antibody response could be achieved with a new vaccine candidate that expressed just the Spike protein, we decided to move this candidate forward for clinical evaluation.
 This new vaccine candidate, VXA-CoV2-1.1-S, was also able to elicit antibody responses against human coronavirus strain variants such as Beta (first identified in South Africa) and Delta (first identified in India) in animals.
+Further, this new vaccine candidate was tested in a vaccine breakthrough/transmission model led by Duke University and found to inhibit aerosol transmission to vaccine-naïve animals better than an injected S-protein-based vaccine candidate.
+These results were published in bioRxiv in October 2021.

-A new IND was filed for this S- only vaccine candidate in June 2021 and was cleared by the FDA in July 2021.
-We plan to initiate human trials with this candidate in a Phase 2a study in the early fall of 2021, with approximately 872 participants enrolled in a two-part study.
-The first part will enroll 36 participants aged 18 to 55 and 36 participants aged 56 to 75 years old, to further evaluate safety and immunogenicity and to assess optimal dosage.
+A new IND was filed for this S-only vaccine candidate in June 2021 and was cleared by the FDA in July 2021.
+We initiated human trials with this candidate in a Phase 2a study in October 2021, with approximately 896 participants enrolled in a two-part study.
+The first part will enroll 48 participants aged 18 to 55 and 48 participants aged 56 to 75 years old, to further evaluate safety and immunogenicity and to assess optimal dosage.
 The second part of the study will enroll approximately 800 subjects aged 18 to 75 years old.
-Further, in the second half of 2021 we will also initiate testing of this candidate in subjects that have already received prior vaccinations with an Emergency Use Authorization vaccine to understand the ability of our oral tablet vaccine to boost immune responses and enhance variant-specific cross-reactivity.
+Further, half the subjects in the trial will have already received an mRNA vaccine to test the ability of the Vaxart COVID-19 vaccine candidate to boost immune responses and enhance variantspecific cross-reactivity.

 Norovirus Vaccine.
 We are developing an oral tablet vaccine for norovirus, a leading cause of acute gastroenteritis in the United States and Europe.
 Because norovirus infects the small intestine, we believe that our vaccine, which is designed to generate mucosal antibodies locally in the intestine in addition to systemic antibodies in the blood, may better protect against norovirus infection than an injectable vaccine.
 Clinical evidence that vaccines based on our platform technology can protect against infection is described in the "Seasonal Influenza Vaccine" section below.
-Recently, we resumed this program by adding a boost dose more than 12 months after their initial dose in participants that were enrolled in the bivalent Phase 1b norovirus trial.
-A Phase 1b placebo-controlled dose ranging study in healthy elderly adults aged 55 to 80 years old is currently enrolling.
-Lastly, a Phase 1b open-label, boost optimization study which will evaluate the effectiveness of boosting at different timepoints has completed enrollment and topline data is expected in the second half of 2021.
+Early in 2021 we resumed this program by adding a boost dose more than 12 months after their initial dose in participants that were enrolled in the bivalent Phase 1b norovirus trial.
+We began a Phase 1b placebo-controlled dose ranging study in healthy elderly adults aged 55 to 80 years old in May 2021.
+Study enrollment is nearing completion; sample analyses to support database lock is expected in late 2021.
+Topline data for this trial is expected early in 2022.
+Lastly, a Phase 1b open-label, boost optimization study evaluating the effectiveness of boosting at different timepoints has completed enrollment and all subjects have completed visits and assessments for the study's primary objectives.
+Data analysis is underway and topline results are expected before the end of 2021.